clownba0t/rails_dynamic_errors/README.md

 ## Installation:

+From within your Rails application's base directory:

-1. Add to your Gemfile:
+1. Edit your Gemfile and add:

-        gem 'rails_dynamic_errors', :git => 'git://github.com/clownba0t/rails_dynamic_errors.git', :branch => "release-0.0.1"
+        gem 'rails_dynamic_errors', :git => 'git://github.com/clownba0t/rails_dynamic_errors.git', :branch => "release-0.0.3"

+2. Install the gem:

+	bundle

-2. Run the install generator:
+3. Run the included install generator:

 	rails g rails_dynamic_errors:install

 ## Configuration:

+#### HTTP Error Codes to Handle
 Out of the box, rails_dynamic_errors doesn't actually handle any errors from your application.
-To enable the generation of dynamic error pages, you must provide it with a list of HTTP status codes it should handle.
-This should be done as part of your application configuration in config/application.rb.
+To enable its generation of dynamic error pages, you must first configure it with a list of HTTP status codes that should be handled.
+This should be done within your application configuration in config/application.rb.

 The install generator adds a section for configuration of rails_dynamic_errors with examples of the major options, all disabled.
 If you'd like to use the default (recommended) setup, simply uncomment the following line: